kerrishotts/pgday/2017/modern-javascript-and-phonegap/presentation.md

 	i * 2;                      // we want :-(
 });
 ```
-Instead, wrap the return in parentheses:
+Instead, wrap the implicit return in parentheses:

 ```javascript
 [1, 2, 3].map(i => ({i: i * 2}));